[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 More photos

 The PATCO (Port Authority Transit Corporation) Line links Philadelphia with Camden and Lindenwold in New Jersey.
 The PATCO Line runs underground from its Philadelphia terminus as 15th/16th St on Locust Street to a point past 8th St, then crosses the Delaware River on the lower deck of the Benjamin Franklin Bridge, before returning underground through Camden town centre.
-The southern leg lies on an embankment with elevated stations from Ferry Ave to Lindenwold (except for Haddonfield station, which is in an open cutting).
+The southern leg lies on an embankment with elevated stations from Ferry Avenue to Lindenwold (except for Haddonfield station, which is in an open cutting).

 - 23.3 km (4.6 km underground, 3.7 km elevated) - 13 stations